-Follow these basic beginning steps of hand quilting, such as how to thread and knot your needle, and how to tie, hide and secure the end knot.
+The learning center has videos that demonstrate needed quilting skills.
+Follow these basic beginning steps of hand quilting to learn how to thread and knot your needle, and how to tie, hide and secure the end knot.
 These simple yet important concepts will improve your handmade baby quilt and all your quilting projects.

 Handmade & Homemade baby crib quilts and quilt binding:

 This is a simple and tidy way to tie a small knot used for hand quilting.
 You want your knot to be small so that it easily pops through the top and middle layers and is hidden between these layers and no longer visible.